ShadowTheHedgehogHacking/2P-ShdTH/README.md

 ![Current Level Map](./res/level_status.png)

 ## Problems (High Priority)
+* Crashing with SET objects if P2/P1 are far apart (now an issue due to chunks being implemented) ** Partner/Mission Helpers (Sonic, Doom's Eye, Espio, etc...) despawn if P2 loads them first.
+May be related to above issue.
+* On P2 CC/CB activation P1's camera is altered and unloads P1's chunk
 * Checkpoint Warping/Backtracking only moves P1
 * Gravity switches on Space Gadget only alter P1's gravity
 * Segments with automated spline sections (e.g. hang-rail in Circus Park) leaves other player behind, only activates on P1